oplatechie/tasker/README.md

 - Press Enter or click outside to save
 - If a task has no ETA, click "+ ETA" to add one (defaults to 1:00)

+#### Project/Section
+- Click on the project/section tag to edit it
+- Format: `project/section` (e.g., `work/development`)
+- Press Enter or click outside to save

 #### Completing Tasks
 - Click the checkbox next to any task to mark it complete
 - The task will be marked with `[x]` in the markdown file
-- Completed tasks disappear from the Task Manager view
-- They can still be viewed and edited in the markdown file
+- Completed tasks can be viewed in the "Done" section
+- Click the checkbox again to uncheck and reopen the task

 ## Settings